PacoteJS/pacote/packages/u64/README.md

 ### `rotateLeft(value: U64, bits: number): U64`

-The left rotate function shifts the `value` the specified number of `bits` to the left.
+The left rotate function circularly shifts the `value` the specified number of `bits` to the left.
 Bits shifted off to the left appear on the right.

+### `rotateRight(value: U64, bits: number): U64`

+The right rotate function circularly shifts the `value` the specified number of `bits` to the right.
+Bits shifted off to the right appear on the left.

 ### `shiftLeft(value: U64, bits: number): U64`